Process and Partners

 The Ohio Attorney General’s Office

-The Ohio Attorney General’s Office (OAG) serves as the lead agency, and fiscal agent for the Vision 21: Linking Systems project.
-The office consists of nearly 30 distinct sections that advocate for consumers and victims of violent crime, assist the criminal justice community, provide legal counsel for state offices and agencies, and enforce certain state laws.
+The Ohio Attorney General’s Office (OAG) consists of nearly 30 distinct sections that advocate for consumers and victims of violent crime, assist the criminal justice community, provide legal counsel for state offices and agencies, and enforce certain state laws.
 The Crime Victim Services Section, specifically, will be overseeing the work of this project and provides training, outreach, and funding (among other services) to first responders and other crime victim service providers throughout Ohio.
 The OAG offers services to protect all Ohioans, including children, families, consumers, the elderly, victims of violent crime, and veterans.
 Learn more about the OAG at http://www.ohioattorneygeneral.gov/.

 Virginia Department of Social Services

 The Virginia Department of Social Services (VDSS) is one of the largest agencies in the Commonwealth of Virginia.
 It partners with 120 local departments of social services, along with faith-based and nonprofit organizations, 1,650 (state) and 8,500 (local) human services professionals to promote the well-being of children and families statewide and ensure that thousands of Virginia’s most vulnerable citizens have access to the best services and benefits available to them.
 The agency’s mission is to help people shape strong futures for themselves, their families, and communities, through the delivery of essential services that help them triumph over poverty, abuse and neglect.
-Learn more about VDSS Vision 21 project at http://linkingsystemsofcarevirginia.com/.
+Learn more about VDSS Linking Systems of Care project at: http://linkingsystemsofcarevirginia.com/.